mastodon/fediverse_auxiliary_service_provider_specifications/general/v0.1/introduction.md

 1. Registration with the FASP
 2. Setup of the FASP within the fediverse software
 3. Display and selection of FASP capabilities
-4. The ability of the fediverse instance to authenticate with the FASP and call its APIs
+4. The ability of the fediverse server to authenticate with the FASP and call its APIs
-5. The ability of the FASP to authenticate with the instance and call its APIs
+5. The ability of the FASP to authenticate with the fediverse server and call its APIs

 Please note that 4. and 5. are not the same.
-Some services might not need both directions, but many do.
-Imagine a search FASP, where the instance can perform a search by calling into the FASP (4.), but the FASP might also call into the instance to request historic data to index (5.).
-Compute-intensive services might be triggerd by an instance (4.) but only call-back later (5.) with the results once the computation has finished.
+Some interactions might not need both directions, but many do.
+Imagine a search FASP, where the fediverse server can perform a search by calling into the FASP (4.), but the FASP might also call into the fediverse server to request historic data to index (5.).
+Compute-intensive services might be triggerd by a fediverse server (4.) but only call-back later (5.) with the results once the computation has finished.